C4G/BLIS/docs/user_guide/99_launcher_passwordreset.md

 ![Enter admin username and password](../images/spring_2026/password-reset3.png)

-## Step 4: Click "Confirm Reset"
+## Step 4: Click "Confirm Reset".
 A success message will confirm that the password reset is complete.

-## Step 5: Use the new password and login to BLIS
+## Step 5: Use the new password and login to BLIS.